Whistleblowing Alert Procedure

 • Identify herself/himself,

-• Indicate whether he/she is acting in a professional capacity, specifying whether he/she falls in the category of the persons listed above (see paragraph 1 "Who can be a Whistleblower?") and, if not, whether he/she has personal knowledge of the alleged facts,
+• Indicate whether he/she is acting in a professional capacity, specifying whether he/she falls in the category of the persons listed above (see article 1 "Who can be a Whistleblower?") and, if not, whether he/she has personal knowledge of the alleged facts,

 • Describe the situation accurately, providing objective facts, dates and names of people involved,